Female Infertility Overview

 Understanding Female Infertility

 Female infertility is defined as the inability to conceive a child or carry a pregnancy to full term, despite having regular, unprotected sexual intercourse.
 In general, if you are a woman under the age of 35 who has been trying to conceive for a year, it’s recommended that you see a fertility specialist; however, if you’re over the age of 35, it’s recommended that you see a fertility specialist after six months of trying to conceive.
-Although female infertility is most closely associated with age, it is very common and can happen to anyone regardless of age, race, ethnicity, sexual orientation, and gender identity.
+Although female infertility is most closely associated with age, it is very common and can happen to anyone regardless of age, race, ethnicity, sexual orientation, or gender identity.

 Causes of Female Infertility